 Non-pharmacological: dietary, lifestyle modifications and smoking cessation2

-reduce LDL-C level 3
+Lifestyle interventions to reduce LDL-C level 3

 Magnitude of the effect